metio/terraform-provider-k8s/docs/data-sources/policy_karmada_io_override_policy_v1alpha1_manifest.md

 Optional:

 - `override_rules` (Attributes List) OverrideRules defines a collection of override rules on target clusters. (see [below for nested schema](#nestedatt--spec--override_rules))
-- `overriders` (Attributes) Overriders represents the override rules that would apply on resourcesDeprecated: This filed is deprecated in v1.0 and please use the OverrideRules instead. (see [below for nested schema](#nestedatt--spec--overriders))
+- `overriders` (Attributes) Overriders represents the override rules that would apply on resources Deprecated: This filed is deprecated in v1.0 and please use the OverrideRules instead. (see [below for nested schema](#nestedatt--spec--overriders))
-- `resource_selectors` (Attributes List) ResourceSelectors restricts resource types that this override policy applies to.nil means matching all resources. (see [below for nested schema](#nestedatt--spec--resource_selectors))
+- `resource_selectors` (Attributes List) ResourceSelectors restricts resource types that this override policy applies to. nil means matching all resources. (see [below for nested schema](#nestedatt--spec--resource_selectors))
-- `target_cluster` (Attributes) TargetCluster defines restrictions on this override policythat only applies to resources propagated to the matching clusters.nil means matching all clusters.Deprecated: This filed is deprecated in v1.0 and please use the OverrideRules instead. (see [below for nested schema](#nestedatt--spec--target_cluster))
+- `target_cluster` (Attributes) TargetCluster defines restrictions on this override policy that only applies to resources propagated to the matching clusters. nil means matching all clusters.
+Deprecated: This filed is deprecated in v1.0 and please use the OverrideRules instead. (see [below for nested schema](#nestedatt--spec--target_cluster))

 <a id="nestedatt--spec--override_rules"></a>
 ### Nested Schema for `spec.override_rules`